hemeac/kiwiTechTree/README.md

 ## Kerbal Inventory System 1.26
 Reshuffled Tech Nodes.
 Added B9 upgrades to containers.

+## Kerbal Planetary Base Systems 1.6.12
+Reshuffled Tech Nodes.
+Added B9 upgrades to parts, mostly through a unique Kerbal Planetary Base Systems Upgrade.
+Also supports mod support for Extraplanetary Launchpads, Lifesupport mods, DeepFreeze, KAS, and KIS.
+If SSPX is installed, SSPX experiments will replace or add in a couple of experiments to KPBS parts.

 ## Kerbal Reusability Expansion 2.8.6
 Reshuffled Tech Nodes.
 Added B9 Upgrades to structures and SuperDraco engines.